Home

 • Cover the casserole for the first 15 minutes of baking time and then uncover and bake 15 more minutes or until the cheese is melted and the ingredients are thoroughly heated

-Enjoy your Mexican Casserole and the company of those you share it with!
+Enjoy your Casserole Recipe and the company of those you share it with!

 Donna